List of Fate/Stay Night episodes

-Fate/stay night is an anime television series based on the visual novel Fate/stay night by Type-Moon.
+Fate/stay night is a 2006 anime television series adapted from the titular visual novel by Type-Moon.
 The episodes are directed by Yūji Yamaguchi, animated by Studio Deen and produced by the Fate Project, which included Geneon Entertainment, TBS, CREi, Type-Moon and Frontier Works.
 The series premise is primarily based on the Fate storyline in the Fate/stay night visual novel, although certain elements of the other two storylines, Unlimited Blade Works and Heaven's Feel, are also incorporated into the anime.

 The episodes were originally aired from January 7 to June 17, 2006, in Japan on Television Saitama and at later dates on CTC, KBS, tvk, Tokyo MX, SUN, TV Aichi and AT-X. The series later received its international television premieres on the anime television network Animax in 2007, also receiving its English-language television premiere on Animax's English networks in Southeast Asia from June 2007, as well as its other networks in South Korea, Hong Kong and other regions.

 Five pieces of theme music are used for the series: two opening themes and three ending themes.
 The opening theme songs are the first two singles made by Japanese singer Sachi Tainaka: "Cisillusion", which is a remixed version of the visual novel's opening theme "This Illusion", is used for the first fourteen episodes, and "Kirameku Namida wa Hoshi ni" (きらめく涙は星に) is used for the remaining episodes.
 The main ending theme song is "Anata ga Ita Mori" (あなたがいた森) performed by the J-pop band Jyukai, which was used for all episodes except episode fourteen and episode twenty-four.
 Episode 14 featured Jyukai's "Hikari" (ヒカリ) and episode 24 used Sachi Tainaka's "Kimi to no Ashita" (君との明日).

 Eight DVD compilations, each containing three episodes, have been released by Type-Moon in Japan.
 The first of these compilations ranked number five on the Oricon listing charts as of April 5, 2006.
 Geneon Entertainment released six DVD compilations, each containing four episodes, in North America, with the sixth released on October 9, 2007.
 The original soundtrack for the episodes, containing forty tracks of music, was also released by Geneon Entertainment on January 16, 2007.